boom292/obsidian/2 - Full Notes/Compositing Window Manager.md

 I'm not much into games, but it is my understanding that they typically use the display in full-screen mode.
 In this case the compositor is not very relevant, and the compositor may even be disabled altogether.

+currently, picom is giving so many issues :L

 # References
 https://unix.stackexchange.com/questions/359257/what-is-a-compositor-in-general-and-which-gives-the-best-performance-ubuntu